Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Color flow Doppler echo permits direct visualization of the regurgitant jet.
 This is extremely important in patients with acute AR when stroke volume is compromised.

-Two classification systems for chronic aortic regurgitation are currently in widespread use: the ASE grading system and the ACC/AHA staging system.
-The ASE grading system classifies AR into three categories: mild, moderate, and severe; or four grades: grade I (mild AR), grade II (moderate AR), grade III (moderate-to-severe AR), and grade IV (severe AR).
-This system is based on echocardiographic findings alone, and considers: [Zoghbi 2017: p38A (Table 11), p42A]
+Two classification systems for chronic aortic regurgitation are currently in widespread use: the American Society of Echocardiography grading system and the American College of Cardiology/American Heart Association staging system.
+The ASE grading system classifies AR into three categories: mild, moderate and severe; or four grades: grade I (mild AR), grade II (moderate AR), grade III (moderate-to-severe AR), and grade IV (severe AR).
+This system is based on echocardiographic findings alone, and considers (Zoghbi WA, et al. J Am Soc Echocardiogr.
+2017;38A(table 16)

-- structural parameters (aortic leaflet anatomy, LV size)
+- structural parameters (aortic leaflet anatomy, left ventricular size)

-- qualitative doppler parameters (jet width in LV outflow tract [LVOT], flow convergence, jet density, pressure half-time, and diastolic flow reversal in the descending aorta)
+- qualitative doppler parameters (jet width in left ventricular outflow tract [LVOT], flow convergence, jet density, pressure half-time and diastolic flow reversal in the descending aorta)

 - semiquantitative parameters (vena contracta width, the ratio of jet width to LVOT, and the ratio of jet cross-sectional area [CSA] to LVOT CSA)